patmigliaccio/mann/README.md

 # mann
 ## Your personal man pages

-A command-line interface tool for storing customized commands and descriptions.
+A command-line interface tool for storing and running customized commands.

 ### Install